Notes on motivic infinite loop space theory: The cancellation theorem

 Now define to consist of the disjoint union of those path components corresponding to spans $G \times Y \leftarrow Z \to G \times X$ such that $\rho_\alpha(Z)$ is finite.
 Then (1) and (2) of Lemma \ref{lemm:cancel-technical} translate (using Lemma \ref{lemm:recognize-finite}) into \begin{enumerate} \item $(\id_G \otimes Z') \circ M_\alpha(Y, X) \subset M_\alpha(Y, X')$, and \item $M_\alpha(Y, X) \circ (\id_G \otimes Z') \subset M_\alpha(Y', X)$. \end{enumerate}

-\begin{construction} Define a subfunctor via The lax monoidal natural transformation restricts by construction to a natural transformation\todo{is this totally legit?} which we will think of as \end{construction} Take $A = \A^1$, $G = \A^1 \setminus 0$ and suppose that $\rho_\alpha(\id_G)$ is finite.
+\begin{construction} Define a subfunctor via The lax monoidal natural transformation restricts by construction to a natural transformation which we will think of as \end{construction} Take $A = \A^1$, $G = \A^1 \setminus 0$ and suppose that $\rho_\alpha(\id_G)$ is finite.
 Then the unit transformation factors through $F_\alpha \Omega_G \Sigma_G$.
 Moreover we obtain two $\A^1$-homotopic transformations